Click on the questions below for answers.

 Make sure you select a fuel type that matches your appliance’s operating instructions and warranty for a long, reliable and safe service.

-If you live in a smoke control area, use a fuel allowed by DEFRA and/or the appliance manufacturer.
-Authorised fuels are listed on the DEFRA website (Hyper link: DEFRA website)
+If you live in a smoke control area, use a fuel allowed by Defra and/or the appliance manufacturer.
+Authorised fuels are listed on the Defra website

 It is vital for you to determine whether you have (or want) a wood burning stove or a multi fuel stove.
 Wood burners have flat beds on which to lay wood log fuel, while multi fuel stoves have grates.
 You can put wood on a multi fuel stove, but you can’t effectively burn coal on a wood burning stove.

 It is preferable to burn hardwoods such as beech and ash, instead of softwoods like pine or fir.
 This is because hardwoods take longer to burn so you will use less fuel.
 You can buy ready dried or seasoned wood logs to reduce the moisture content of freshly cut wood by drying it yourself, which is also called seasoning.
 To do this, it is best to store your wood in a dry ventilated place for at least 12 months.
 Wet logs will tend to blacken the glass on your stove.
 Burning wet wood is also very inefficient as the fire has to boil off the water in the wood before any heat is provided into your room.

 To find out how dry your fuel is, and whether it is ready to use, you can buy a moisture meter.
 Basic moisture meters giving a good estimate of moisture content costs around £20.
 We do sell them at our call centre so Contact us for more information.